FORCaist/FORCaist.github.io/brunlocal.md

 jupyter nbextension enable --py --sys-prefix appmode jupyter serverextension enable --py --sys-prefix appmode
 ```
-<p>Once the dependencies are installed you can download the FORCsensei notebook <a href="https://github.com/FORCaist/forcsensei/blob/master/FORCsensei.ipynb" target="_blank">here</a>.</p>
+<p>Once the dependencies are installed you can download the FORCsensei notebook <a href="https://github.com/FORCaist/forcsensei/blob/master/FORCsensei.ipynb" target="_blank">here</a>.
+Save the FORCsensei notebook into a folder of your choice</p>

 Now, ```cd``` into the folder where you placed ```FORCsensei.ipynb``` and give the command:
 ```